Lovro Majer

-Lovro Majer (/hr/; born 17 January 1998) is a Croatian professional footballer who plays as an attacking midfielder for club VfL Wolfsburg and the Croatia national team.
+Lovro Majer (/hr/; born 17 January 1998) is a Croatian professional footballer who plays as a midfielder for Super League Greece club AEK Athens and the Croatia national team.

 Club career

 Early career

 Majer was born in Zagreb in 1998.
 His father Egon hails from Preko on the island of Ugljan.
 Majer started his football career with the local team Dinamo Zagreb.
 He left the team at the age of 12.
 In 2013, Majer joined Lokomotiva Zagreb youth academy.

 Lokomotiva Zagreb

 In 2016, Majer was called up to the Lokomotiva first team.
 On 30 June 2016, Majer made his senior team debut in the UEFA Europa League qualifying phase against Santa Coloma at Estadi Comunal, replacing Eros Grezda in the 76th minute by coach Mario Tokić.
 On 17 July 2016, he made his Prva HNL debut in the matchday 1 against Dinamo Zagreb, replacing Ivan Fiolić in the 55th minute of the 3–1 loss.
 On 25 October 2016, he scored in the Croatian Football Cup in the 69th minute of the second round against Vinogradar.
 His goal led Lokomotiva to advance to the quarter-finals.

 On 10 March, Majer scored a brace in a 4–1 away win over Dinamo Zagreb, which was a historic first win for Lokomotiva over Dinamo, with the club winning after 28 attempts.
 On 8 June 2018, Majer was awarded the Best Young Footballer award by the Croatian Football Federation for his performances in the 2017–18 Prva HNL season, and was also named in the Team of the Season.
 During his tenure at Lokomotiva, he sparked interest from Newcastle United and Sampdoria.